gregWDumont/resume_public/README.md

 - Managed key studies on SME challenges, market dynamics, and national workforce development.
 - Skilled in SQL, Python, data visualization, and workflow design.

+#### Frontend Developer

+*Feb 2023 - Mar 2024 | Luxembourg*

+- Developed user interfaces and contributed to front-end programming and documentation enhancements using HTML, CSS, Bootstrap, JavaScript, React, Python, PostgreSQL, and Apache.
+- Implemented responsive design skills to optimize websites for various devices and screen sizes.
+- Worked effectively with designers, back-end developers, and other team members, utilizing Git for version control and collaboration.
+- Engaged in projects such as an E-learning platform, cybersecurity surveys (self-assessment open source repository fork), and an ecosystem management platform.
+- Demonstrated proficiency in debugging and problem-solving.

 #### Ecosystem Development Manager

 *Oct 2019 - Aug 2022 | Luxembourg*